Staff. |

 He lives in East Montpelier with his wife Shawn and has 2 grown sons (also musicians).

-Joe Davidian, Staff Musician
+Tom Cleary, Staff Musician

 Bill Reynolds, Staff Musician